0xcert/framework/docs/api/ethereum.md

 ### disapproveAccount(assetId)

 An `asynchronous` class instance `function` which removes the ability of the currently set third-party account to take over a specific `assetId`.
-Note that this function succeeds only when performed by the asset's owner.
+This function succeeds only when performed by the asset's owner.

 **Arguments:**